tsdat/pipeline-template/README.md

     make cookies
     ```

-    The `make cookies` command is a memorable shortcut for `python templates/bake.py ingest`,
+    The `make cookies` command is a memorable shortcut for `python templates/generate.py ingest`,
     which itself is a wrapper around `cookiecutter templates/ingest -o pipelines`.

-    > Cookiecutter will show some text in the prompts, but more information on these
-    prompts can be found in the [template README.md](templates/ingest/README.md)

 3. Once cookiecutter is done you will see your new pipeline folder appear inside `pipelines/`.
 Please see the README.md file inside
 that folder for more information on how to configure, run, test, and debug your pipeline.